metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 - How big is a thing before it is a work?<br>
 Like, is a sentence by Famous Author that is put in the pretext of a lot of Books a "work" in and of itself?<br>
-Answer: NO. However, we should clarify that it is not about length but more about conceptual "content": for example a haiku is very short but would deserve a work.
+Answer: NO. However, we should clarify that it is not about length but more about conceptual "content": for example a haiku is very short but would deserve a work.<br>
 Might link to notes about quotations/excerpts as well (wait could this be handled by quotations?! e.g. "contains quotation by {author}" i.e. a new rel??)

 ### What about translations?